BRIEF BIOGRAPHY - DR. LOUIS D. FRIEDMAN

 Dr. Friedman is a native of New York City.
 He received a B.S. in Applied Mathematics and Engineering Physics at the University of Wisconsin in 1961, an M.S. in Engineering Mechanics at Cornell University in 1963, and a Ph.D. from the Aeronautics and Astronautics Department at M.I.T. in 1971.
 His Ph.D. thesis was on Extracting Scientific Information from Spacecraft Tracking Data.

 In 1978-79, Dr. Friedman was the AIAA Congressional Fellow on the staff of the Senate Committee on Commerce, Science and Transportation.
 He worked there on Space Policy, Operational Remote Sensing legislation, NASA program oversight and technology innovation on the railroads.
 He is a member of the American Astronautical Society, the Division for Planetary Sciences of the American Astronomical Society, Sigma Xi and Fellow of the American Association for the Advancement of Science, the British Interplanetary Society and the American Institute of Aeronautics and Astronautics.
 He is a National Fellow member of the Explorers Club.
-He was recently elected to the International Academy of Astronautics.
+He has been elected to the International Academy of Astronautics.

 Louis Friedman, Carl Sagan, & Bruce Murray